-SIO2019's 16th International Conference will be hosted this year in New York City, at the New York Hilton Midtown, 1335 Avenue of the Americas, New York, NY.
+Hotel reservations are now open and room blocks are available for SIO2019's 16th International Conference, hosted this year in New York City, at the New York Hilton Midtown, 1335 Avenue of the Americas, New York, NY.
 Located in the heart of the city, the Hilton Midtown boasts exceptional comfort and modern amenities to accommodate your travel needs.
 Nearby attractions include Times Square, Rockefeller Center, Broadway and numerous shops, fine restaurants, museums and art galleries.
-Room blocks will be available for attendees to the conference and registration will open soon.

 Things to See and Do in the "Big Apple"